406-676-3395

 How Injury Law and Medical Bills work in Montana

-When you are injured as the result of someone’s negligence (car accident, medical malpractice, semi accident, property liability, etc.), it may require medical treatment and therefore medical bills.
-Injury law and medical bills are complicated, which is why a lawyer can really help.
+When you are injured as the result of someone’s negligence (car accident, medical malpractice, semi accident, property liability, etc.), it likely leads to medical treatment and therefore medical bills.
 For this example we assume you are a person who suffered a shoulder injury requiring surgery as a result of being hit by a drunk driver.
 You received a medical bill from the hospital, and you are required to pay that bill somehow.
 But you may or may not know that there is not necessarily a set amount for any given medical bill.

 Medical billing has become complicated depending on the type of insurance.
 In general, below is an example, keeping in mind that this a a very rough hypothetical just meant to demonstrate a typical bill.
 For this example, let’s assume we are talking about a bill for a MRI for your injured shoulder and the hospital charges $1000 for that bill.
 Here’s a rough breakdown of how that bill may be paid by depending on type of insurance:

-• Uninsured Self Pay or Cash: You will likely be required to pay $1,000.
+- Uninsured Self Pay or Cash: The provider will likely charge the full rate of $1,000.

-You can see that the amount the hospital is paid varies dramatically based on the type of insurance.
+The amount the hospital is paid varies dramatically based on the type of insurance.
+The above amounts are really rough estimates, but the point is that medical bills are discounted for health insurers.

-Hospitals have long realized that when liability insurance is involved (drunk driver), they can perhaps recover the full $1,000, instead of submitting the bill to the patient’s Medicaid and only receiving $300.
+Hospitals have long realized that when liability insurance is involved (drunk driver), they can perhaps recover the full $1,000, instead of submitting the bill to the patient’s health insurer who pays discounted amounts.
 Hospitals have therefore developed systems where they require new patients to tell them whether the treatment is a result of negligence of a bad actor who might have insurance.
 If the answer is yes, hospitals will usually refuse to bill health insurance (private, group, Medicare, Medicaid, etc.).
-Hospitals will even tell people they cannot bill their health insurance, which isn’t true or perhaps even legal, but it’s become the norm.
+Hospitals will even tell people they cannot bill their health insurance, which may not be true or perhaps even legal, but it’s become the norm.
+For example, here’s an actual form one of our clients was given by a hospital:

-Say you are the victim of the drunk driving, and you are also a person who has private insurance and have paid thousands in premiums over the year for that insurance.
+Say you are the victim of the drunk driving, and you are also a person who has private insurance and have paid thousands in premiums over the years for that insurance.
 You go in for the $1,000 MRI.
 First, the hospital tells you they cannot and will not bill your private insurance.
 You must pay the full $1,000.
-Then, using the new law under MCA 27-1-308, the drunk driver’s insurance company will only have to pay you the $900, “regardless of whether…charges… will be submitted to plaintiff’s health insurance.”
+Then, using the new law under MCA 27-1-308, the drunk driver’s insurance company will only have to pay you the amount your health insurer would pay, say $900, “regardless of whether…charges… will be submitted to plaintiff’s health insurance.”
 MCA 27-1-308(3)(b).
 Under the statute, it does not matter whether the hospital actually bills your health insurer or not, the drunk driver’s insurer enjoys the benefit of the theoretical discount.

 If you have Medicaid/Medicare, at least you didn’t have to pay huge premiums throughout the years, but the result is even worse for you.
 Again, even though Medicare/Medicaid would normally pay the bill for only about $300, the hospital refuses to bill Medicare/Medicaid.
 Yet, the drunk driver’s insurance, via MCA 27-1-308, gets to enjoy the benefit of your Medicare/Medicaid and only pay you $300.
 You then pay the hospital $300, and have a balance of $700 left at the hospital for you to pay.
 In this case, the drunk driver and his insurer hit the lottery because they get a big discount on the bill.
-Yet, you end up paying more than the drunk driver.
+And, theoretically you would end up paying more than the drunk driver by paying the remaining $700.

 To be clear, here is the math from the above example: